loum/nparcel/doc/source/interfaces/stocktake_reporting.rst

 The Non-compliance report captures two scenarios:

-* Report against Alternate Delivery Points that have been flagged by the Toll Parcel Portal DB to be in possession of an uncollected parcel but have not scanned the parcel as part of their most recent stocktake.
+* Report against Alternate Delivery Points that have been flagged by the Toll Outlet Portal DB to be in possession of an uncollected parcel but have not scanned the parcel as part of their most recent stocktake.

 * Report against parcels that have been scanned by and Alternate Delivery